-Google Analytics (GA4) is the newest version of Google Analytics and is set to replace Universal Analytics on July 1, 2023.
-At that time, UA will stop collecting new data, and GA4 will be required for all Google Analytics tracking purposes moving forward.
-In this blog, we’ll reveal all the latest news you need to know about the transition to GA4 and how your brand can be prepared.
+Google Analytics (GA4) is the newest version of Google Analytics and replaced Universal Analytics on July 1, 2023.
+At that time, UA stopped collecting new data, and GA4 became required for all Google Analytics tracking purposes moving forward.
+In this blog, we’ll reveal all the latest news you need to know about the transition to GA4 and how your brand can stay ahead of the curve.
 Bookmark this article so that you can stay up-to-date with the most current information on Google Analytics 4 (GA4)!

 Are you on the path to achieving your brand’s potential with GA4?
 Take your brand where it’s meant to go.
 To explore the heights you could reach with a guide to show you the way, book a meeting with our team today.